adityasoni99/YoutubeSummarizerKidsExtension/design.md

 > Notes for AI: Carefully decide whether to use Batch/Async Node/Flow.

+### Phase 1: Initial Summarization

 1. **ValidateURL Node**
    - *Purpose*: Validates that the input is a proper YouTube URL
    - *Type*: Regular
+   - *Implementation*: Uses a regex pattern to validate the URL and extract the video ID
    - *Steps*:
-     - *prep*: Read "youtube_url" from the shared store
+     - Read URL from the request
-     - *exec*: Call the URL validator utility function
-     - *post*: If valid, continue to next node; if invalid, return error action
+     - Validate with regex pattern for YouTube watch URLs
+     - Extract and store the video ID
+     - Return validation result

 2. **GetTranscript Node**
    - *Purpose*: Retrieves the transcript and metadata for the YouTube video
-   - *Type*: Regular (consider Async for long videos)
+   - *Type*: Async (communicates with content script)
+   - *Implementation*: Sends message to content script to extract information from the webpage
    - *Steps*:
-     - *prep*: Read "youtube_url" from the shared store
-     - *exec*: Call the get_transcript utility function
-     - *post*: Write "transcript" and "video_info" to the shared store
+     - Send message to content script requesting video information
+     - Implement retry logic for reliable extraction
+     - Validate received transcript content
+     - Store transcript and video metadata

 3. **GenerateTopics Node**
-   - *Purpose*: Identifies main topics from the transcript and creates an initial summary
+   - *Purpose*: Identifies main topics and creates an initial summary
-   - *Type*: Regular
+   - *Type*: Regular (calls external API)
+   - *Implementation*: Uses Gemini API to analyze transcript and identify topics
    - *Steps*:
-     - *prep*: Read "transcript" from the shared store
+     - Prepare prompt with video title and transcript
-     - *exec*: Call LLM to identify and extract main topics and generate an initial overall summary
+     - Call Gemini API to identify topics and generate initial summary
-     - *post*: Write initial "topics" list (with name and content) and "initial_summary" to shared store
+     - Parse and validate the response
+     - Store topics and initial summary

-4. **CreateInitialHTML Node**
+4. **ReturnInitialResults Node**
-   - *Purpose*: Generates initial HTML content with just the topics list and overall summary
+   - *Purpose*: Returns the initial phase results to the user interface
    - *Type*: Regular
+   - *Implementation*: Formats data for the content script to display
    - *Steps*:
-     - *prep*: Read "video_info", "topics", and "initial_summary" from the shared store
-     - *exec*: Call the generate_initial_html utility function
-     - *post*: Write "initial_html_content" to the shared store, with "detailed_processing_state" set to "pending"

-5. **TopicProcessor BatchNode** (Deferred)
+     - Collect video info, topics, and initial summary
+     - Format response with processing state marked as "initial"
+     - Return data to content script for display

+### Phase 2: Detailed Summarization (On-Demand)

+5. **ProcessTopics Node** (Map Phase)
-   - *Purpose*: Map phase - Processes each topic independently when user requests detailed summary
+   - *Purpose*: Processes each topic in-depth with explanations and Q&A
-   - *Type*: BatchNode (implements the Map part of MapReduce)
+   - *Type*: BatchNode (conceptually processes each topic independently)
+   - *Implementation*: Uses Gemini API to create detailed content for each topic
    - *Steps*:
-     - *prep*: Read "topics" from the shared store and return as iterable
-     - *exec*: For each topic, call LLM to generate Q&A pairs, child-friendly explanation, and summary
+     - For each topic, generate a comprehensive prompt
+     - Call Gemini API to generate Q&A pairs and explanations
+     - Parse and structure the responses
-     - *post*: Collect all processed topics and write updated topics with all details to shared store
+     - Store processed topics with all details

-6. **CombineTopics Node** (Deferred)
+6. **CombineTopics Node** (Reduce Phase)
-   - *Purpose*: Reduce phase - Combines results from all topic processing
-   - *Type*: Regular (implements the Reduce part of MapReduce)
-   - *Steps*:
-     - *prep*: Read processed "topics" from the shared store
-     - *exec*: Call LLM to generate cohesive connections between topics and ensure consistent style
+   - *Purpose*: Creates connections between topics and ensures consistency
-     - *post*: Write "processed_topics" to the shared store

-7. **CreateDetailedSummary Node** (Deferred)
-   - *Purpose*: Creates an enhanced, detailed summary of the video in child-friendly language
    - *Type*: Regular
+   - *Implementation*: Uses Gemini API to find relationships between topics
    - *Steps*:
-     - *prep*: Read "transcript" and "processed_topics" from the shared store
+     - Prepare prompt with all processed topics
-     - *exec*: Call LLM to generate simple overall summary
+     - Call Gemini API to generate connections and relationships
-     - *post*: Write "detailed_summary" to the shared store

-8. **CreateDetailedHTML Node** (Deferred)
+     - Parse response to extract connection statements
+     - Store topic connections and ranking

+7. **CreateDetailedSummary Node**
-   - *Purpose*: Generates complete HTML content from the processed data
+   - *Purpose*: Creates a comprehensive summary of the entire video
    - *Type*: Regular
+   - *Implementation*: Uses Gemini API or composes from existing content
    - *Steps*:
-     - *prep*: Read "video_info", "processed_topics", and "detailed_summary" from the shared store
-     - *exec*: Call the generate_detailed_html utility function
-     - *post*: Write "detailed_html_content" to the shared store, with "detailed_processing_state" set to "completed"
+     - Generate prompt with all available information
+     - Call Gemini API to create cohesive summary
+     - Store detailed summary

-9. **SaveHTML Node**
+8. **ReturnDetailedResults Node**
-   - *Purpose*: Saves the HTML content to a file
+   - *Purpose*: Returns the complete detailed results to the user interface
    - *Type*: Regular
+   - *Implementation*: Formats all processed data for the content script
    - *Steps*:
-     - *prep*: Read "detailed_html_content" or "initial_html_content" (depending on processing state) and "video_info" from the shared store
-     - *exec*: Call the save_html utility function
-     - *post*: Write "output_path" to the shared store
+     - Collect all detailed information (processed topics, connections, etc.)
+     - Format response with processing state marked as "completed"
+     - Return data to content script for display

 ## Shared Store Design